 Communication is KEY to diffusing difficult situations.
 It is vital to iron things out and create a verbal contract with ALL problems.
 Without communication, assumptions are made.
 And assumptions can be dangerous.

 Remember it is an industry made by people for people, and communication is the only way to resolve and move forward.
-At this stage, we should call it CONSTRUCTIVE COMMUNICATION.
+At this stage, we should call it constructive communication.
+And in order to communicate with your challenge, you must make time for meetings.

 Now I know it sounds obvious and I am not reinventing the wheel here.
 However, you will be amazed how many of us do not make time for meetings.
 We excuse ourselves from meetings, as we deem ourselves too busy for them.
 But imagine how much energy, effort & time we can save if we organise one meeting, that is dedicated to fixing a problem.